telatin/microbiome-bioinformatics/_posts/2022-02-01-Micromamba.md

 docker build -t imagename .
 ```

-:bulb: To give your use the permission to execute sudo-less docker:
+:bulb: By default, Docker will run as a root (thus requiring _sudo_).
+To allow your
+user to run _sudo-less_ docker commands:

 ```bash
 sudo groupadd docker